The Bad News Is That There Is No Easy Answer…

 - The company provides online services or makes sales of digital goods.

-- The business licenses software or provides access to software.
+- The business licenses software or provides access to the software.

 In today’s marketplace, your business is more likely to operate in multiple states.
 Having a national presence generates significant challenges for your state, county, and local tax law compliance.
 A nexus study would need to be performed in order to gain a better understanding of your potential liability.